 Wall planners, whiteboard, reams of paper – these are all tried and tested ways to plan your study, and there's many a revision timetable template out there to help you.
 But we want to share a tool that you can take with you, use on your phone – and put to use in your future career.

-The best way to get a feel for Trello is to take a look around – so before we get started on your revision timetable, here's how to get set up in three easy steps:
+The best way to get a feel for it is to take a look around – so before we get started on your revision timetable template, here's how to get set up in three easy steps:

 - First, go to the Trello website and click the big green sign-up button.